How Real Estate Crowdfunding Platforms Make Money

 How to implement fees configuration module on your platform

-LenderKit is a framework for rapid crowdfunding software development.
+LenderKit is white-label crowdfunding software for real estate and startup financing.
+Basically, it’s a framework for rapid crowdfunding software development.
 Using the key modules, investment flows, and pre-built features, our development team can easily adjust the platform to your country’s regulations and business needs.

 If you’d like to book a demo and see LenderKit in action, contact out Fintech Strategist to figure out the most suitable time for a call.